EdgeFirstAI/documentation/docs/datasets/tutorials/import.md

 <figcaption>COCO128</figcaption>
 </figure>

-Once a container has been created, open the dataset extended menu denoted by the three vertical dots on the top right corner of the dataset card.
+Once a container has been created, open the dataset context menu denoted by the three vertical dots on the top right corner of the dataset card.

 <figure markdown="span">
 ![Dataset Options](../assets/coco128-options.jpg){ align=center }